- Reading Lists

 The Texas Bluebonnet Award Committee is comprised of two subcommittees: the selection committee and the program committee.
 The selection committee is charged with reading all suggested titles and selecting the final master list.
 The program committee is charged with publicity work, creating activities for each title, and selecting at random the children that present the award to the winning author.

-For information on how you could become a committee member on the selection or program committee, please review the TBA committee charges. (page 12)
+For information on how you could become a committee member on the selection or program committee, please see our committee application form.

 Latest NewsView all News